How Many Products does it Take to Make a Living on Selling on Amazon.com?

 That way, the time and effort you put into the setup of the item gets paid back over and over again with each sale.

-So, back to how many products it takes to make a living:
+So, how many products it takes to make a living on Amazon?

-Starting on the low end of the pricing scale…
+Let’s look at the low end of the pricing scale

 If you’re average item price is $10 and you want to gross $100,000 for the year, you’ll need to sell 10,000 units of product.
 Those units could be all from one product (or SKU) or lots of different products sold over and over again.
 Sounds like a lot, but when you break it down, it’s an average of only 27 units a day.